isomerpages/moe-southviewpri/_student-development/Student Development.md

 			</tr>
 </tbody>
 	</table>
-<p>For more details on the programmes, please click on the links.<br />
+<p>For more details on the programmes, please click on the links.<br>
 Page last updated: 6 February 2023</p>